textmate/latex.tmbundle/Support/help.markdown

 This allows, among other things, creating folder specific variables for scratch projects.

 When the `TM_LATEX_MASTER` variable is set, then all LaTeX commands use the master file pointed to by this variable as their basis.
-In particular, the `Typeset & View` command will typeset the master file, instead of whatever the currently active file is.
+In particular, the `Typeset & View` and `Watch document` commands will typeset the master file, instead of whatever the currently active file is.
 So you can freely edit whatever chapter you are working on, and when you want to see the result you just press `⌘R` without having to worry about switching to the master file.
 The error window that may show up is arranged so that clicking any of the errors opens up the corresponding `\include`'d file where the error occurred, and places the caret at the appropriate location.

 There is a way to arrange it so that the individual chapters can be compiled by themselves, and still work fine when included via the `\include` command.
 If that is something that might interest you, then [this thread from the mailing list][included-chapters] might interest you.